 Every foreign body inserted in human has some side effects but person to person this ratio varies.
 Long-acting reversible contraceptives (LARCs) were also reported with some of the side effects but in overall discussion, these side effects are very less.

 When we talk about the use of copper IUD, here heavier bleeding was reported in some women.
-Such hormonal IUD and implants can cause irregularity in their bleeding patterns eventually leading to the non occurrence of menstrual periods.
-Those women who had heavy bleedings got beneficial of this trend.
+Such hormonal IUD and implants can cause irregularity in their bleeding patterns eventually leading to the nonoccurrence of menstrual periods.
+Those women who had heavy bleedings got beneficial to this trend.

 In the comparative studies between long and short term birth control implants, condoms, birth control pill and the patch are easy to use and less expensive.

 Women and service providers of an IUD do not recommend for adolescents who haven’t had a baby.
-One of the user of IUD referred to her experience.
+One of the users of IUD referred to her experience.
 Rachel Witt of 25 years old explained as under:

 “I was afraid it would hurt,” Rachel had been using birth control pills for seven years before getting an IUD.
 She further stated that “Getting it put in was a little uncomfortable, but later she did not notice any problems.”